Skip to main content

 Women Over 50: You Are NOT Starting Over — You Are Starting With Experience and Hard-Earned Wisdom

-We are living in a culture obsessed with youth, trends, and constant innovation.
+We live in a culture obsessed with youth, trends, and constant innovation.

 But after decades of leadership, ministry, coaching, and navigating corporate spaces, I have come to believe something very different: